MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 1. As a **cloudbit owner**, I want to **control my lights from my phone**, so that _I don't have to get off the couch to turn them on or off_.
 1. As a **cloudbit owner**, I want to **view previous device events**, so that _I know when my device was used_.

-Once you know what the app _should_ do, you can define `mis-use cases` or `mis-user stories` that describe how bad actors might abuse or impair the use cases and user stories.
-These `mis-use` scenarios guide the kind of penetration testing you might do.
+Once you know what the app _should_ do, you can define `misuse cases` or `misuser stories` that describe how bad actors might abuse or impair the use cases and user stories.
+These `misuse` scenarios guide the kind of penetration testing you might do.

-Anytime your app is on the internet you end up having a basic set of `mis-use cases` that revolve around the exploitation of web resources for nefarious purposes.
+Anytime your app is on the internet you end up having a basic set of `misuse cases` that revolve around the exploitation of web resources for nefarious purposes.

-A short list of mis-use cases includes:
+A short list of misuse cases includes:
 * Data theft
 * User data exfiltration
 * Hostile server takeover

 These goals, which can be written like `user stories` often involve some form of `web-based-attack`.
-We are going to look at our server, created in the previous [lesson](../building-a-server/README.md) to see where it may have `weakenesses` that leave it vulnerable to attack.
+We are going to look at our server, created in the previous [lesson](../building-a-server/README.md) to see where it may have `weaknesses` that leave it vulnerable to attack.

 In general, you can follow this flow chart for thinking about penetration testing (and testing in general):